Long-term use of common medications that help alleviate heartburn have been linked to an increased risk of early death.

 - The higher your BMI, the more likely you are to develop GERD.

-- Cigarette smoking has been shown to increase the risk of GERD.
+- Cigarette smoking increases the risk of GERD (33)

 - Physical activity (34)

 - Moderate physical activity and a diet high in dietary fiber are beneficial for GERD.